West Side Rag

 The seat has been held by Brad Hoylman-Sigal, who was sworn in as the new Manhattan Borough President in January after a successful campaign this past fall.
 Hoylman-Sigal was slated to end his state senate term in 2026, thus triggering the need for a special election to fill the seat until the upcoming primaries in June.

-As of now, there is one candidate in the Special Election District 47 race.
-Erik Bottcher.
+As of now, there are two candidates in the Special Election District 47 race.
+Democrat Erik Bottcher, and Republican Charlotte Friedman.

 Bottcher was most recently the representative for the New York City Council in District 3, which covers Greenwich Village, the West Village, Chelsea, and Hell’s Kitchen.
 He had also announced his candidacy for the NY-12 race to replace longtime Rep. Jerry Nadler, but withdrew his name in December and announced his pivot to the State Senate seat.